Jessica Lange: Health issues

-Other works

 Photography

 In 2008, Lange published a collection of her black-and-white photographs, 50 Photographs (powerHouse Books), with an introduction by Patti Smith.
 In 2009, an exhibition of her work, along with a series of her films, was presented at the George Eastman House, the oldest international museum of photography and film, which honors distinguished contributions to film with the George Eastman Award.
 Lange received the first George Eastman Honors Award, an award given to an artist whose life work embodies the traditions and values championed by George Eastman House International Museum of Photography and Film.
 In 2010, she published a second collection of photographs, In Mexico.
 In 2013, she released a children's book of photography, It's About a Little Bird.
 In 2014, she exhibited at Moscow's Multimedia Art Museum.
 In 2019, she published her fourth book of photography, Highway 61, composed of photographs of U.S. Route 61.

-Lange's fifth book of photography Dérive will be published by powerHouse Books and distributed by Simon & Schuster on October 11, 2022.
+Lange's fifth book of photography Dérive was published by powerHouse Books and distributed by Simon & Schuster in 2023.

-Humanitarian work and political views

-Lange is a Goodwill Ambassador for the United Nations Children's Fund (UNICEF), specializing in the HIV/AIDS epidemic in the Democratic Republic of the Congo and in spreading awareness of the disease in Russia.

-Lange fostered a Romanian child with disabilities during the early 1990s.

-Lange has joined the opposition to Minnesota's wolf hunt.
-"More than anything else, the cruel methods allowed for hunting and trapping wolves are deeply disturbing," the Cloquet native wrote in a letter to Governor Mark Dayton.